amitshekhariitbhu/android-interview-questions/README.md

 * **What is LiveData in Android?**

-* **How LiveData is different from ObservableField?**
+* **How is LiveData different from ObservableField?**

 * **What is the difference between setValue and postValue in LiveData?** Learn: [setValue() vs postValue() in LiveData](https://www.linkedin.com/posts/outcomeschool_softwareengineer-androiddev-android-activity-7274283452563107840-SXXl)

-* **How to share ViewModel between Fragments in Android?** Learn: [SharedViewModel in Android](https://www.linkedin.com/posts/outcomeschool_outcomeschool-softwareengineering-tech-activity-7262328327531577344-fwSE)
+* **How do you share ViewModel between Fragments in Android?** Learn: [SharedViewModel in Android](https://www.linkedin.com/posts/outcomeschool_outcomeschool-softwareengineering-tech-activity-7262328327531577344-fwSE)

 * **Explain WorkManager and its use cases.**